A Full-Density Approach to Simulating Random Iteration Equations with Applications: Methods

 \subsection{Discretization of Dynamical Systems with Stochasticity as Random Iteration Equation}

-We will see, that being able to simulate RIEs are a key step to simulate approximately \textit{random differential equation} (RDE) and \textit{stochastic differential equation} (SDE) dynamical systems in order to observe their evolution of the full densities over time \cite{Jornet 2023,Kloeden1992}.
-We are starting applications with a general ODE system with random variable parameters $\boldsymbol{C}$, representing a RDE,
+We will see, that being able to simulate RIEs is a key step to simulate approximately \textit{random differential equation} (RDE) and \textit{stochastic differential equation} (SDE) dynamical systems in order to observe their evolution of the full densities over time \cite{Jornet 2023,Kloeden1992}. {It is stated with clarity that we do not suggest underestimating the theoretically challenging investigation of RDEs and SDEs by using them only as an example application in the RIE modeling framework.
+On the contrary, we recognize that full depth investigation of such dynamical systems is a difficult and ongoing task of current research.
+Instead we just want to show, that the RIE modeling framework is flexible enough to also address the RDE and SDE simulation rational which may open up new opportunities for applications.} We are starting applications with a general ODE system with random variable parameters $\boldsymbol{C}$, representing a RDE,

 with a well-defined right hand side $\boldsymbol{F}$.
 By applying the discretization $\dot{\boldsymbol{x}} \approx \frac{\boldsymbol{x}^{(n+1)}-\boldsymbol{x}^{(n)}}{\Delta t}$, this leads to the iteration equation